-A number of furnished and unfurnished dormitories for AIIAS student families or single students are provided on the AIIAS campus and in the annex dormitories across the street from the AIIAS campus.
-Dormitories on campus and in the annex are assigned by the Student Housing Committee according to the AIIAS housing point-priority policy.
+Some furnished and unfurnished residences for AIIAS student families or single students are provided on the AIIAS campus and in the annex apartments across the street from the AIIAS campus.
+The Student Housing Committee assigns residences on campus and in the annex according to the AIIAS housing point-priority policy.
 Students are expected to provide their own bedding, curtains, cooking utensils, silverware, and dishes.

-Students desiring accommodation on-campus should complete a housing application form available from the Office of Admissions and Records.
-Housing is assigned only after an applicant's admission has been approved (see Financial Information for deposits and rent).
-Living in AIIAS accommodation is a privilege, not a right and before occupying the dormitory, the student is expected to sign the housing contract and submit it to the Student Services Office.
-Housing off-campus in the local community is available by private arrangement.
+Students desiring accommodation on campus should complete a housing application form available from the Office of Admissions and Records.
+Housing is assigned only after an applicant's admission has been approved (see Financial Information, p.
+55 for deposits and rent).
+Living in AlIAS accommodation is a privilege, not a right.
+Before occupying the apartment, the student must sign and submit the housing contract and student residence payment agreement to the Student Services Office.
+Housing off campus in the local community is available by private arrangement.
 Assistance in locating off-campus housing may be obtained from the Student Services Office.
-For further detailed information on student housing, please refer to the Housing Handbook which is available from the Student Services Office, or at aiias.edu/studenthandbook.
+For further detailed information on student housing, please refer to the Student Handbook which is available from the Student Services Office, or www.aiias.edu/student-handbook.